On links of vertices in simplicial $d$-complexes embeddable in the euclidean $2d$-space: Bounding the Number of -Simplices in -Complexes in

-\paragraph*{size of linklessly embeddable $d$-complexes in $\Rspace^{2d+1}$} Using the linklessness criterion of Theorem \ref{lemma:basic} one can prove in a way totally similar to the proof of Theorem \ref{theorem:main} a stronger result than Theorem \ref{theorem:main} for continuous embeddings.
-As noted in the remark above, by \cite{Sko03} Lemma 1, if a $d$-complex embeds linklessly in $\Rspace^{2d+1}$ then it cannot contain a subcomplex homeomorphic to $[3] * \cdots *[3]$, $d+1$ factors.
-Using an inductive argument as in the proof of Theorem \ref{theorem:main}, it follows that the same asymptotic bound proved above also applies to complexes that are linklessly embeddable in $\Rspace^{2d+1}$, with slightly different constants.
-In the argument, $K_5$ is replaced by $[3] * [3]$.
-Hence, for the case $d=2$ one needs to bound the number of edges in graphs with no $K_{3,3}$ subdivision and for this purpose it is enough to consider graphs with no subdivision of $K_6$ as subgraph.
+Using the linklessness criterion of Theorem \ref{lemma:basic} one can prove in a way similar to the proof of Theorem \ref{theorem:main}, a stronger result than Theorem \ref{theorem:main} for continuous embeddings.
+By \cite{Sko03}, Lemma 1, if a $d$-complex embeds linklessly in $\Rspace^{2d+1}$ then it cannot contain a subcomplex homeomorphic to $[4] * \cdots *[4]$, $d+1$ factors.
+Using an inductive argument as in the proof of Theorem \ref{theorem:main}, it follows that the a similar asymptotic bound proved above also applies to complexes that are linklessly embeddable in $\Rspace^{2d+1}$.
+In the argument, $K_5$ is replaced by $[4] * [4]$ and Lemma \ref{lemma:comb} is replaced by a corresponding lemma for 4-wise intersections.
+Hence, for the case $d=2$ one needs to bound the number of edges in graphs with no subdivision of $K_{4,4}$ as a subgraph and for this purpose it is enough to consider sizes of graphs with no subdivision of $K_8$ as subgraph.
+This is because the class of graphs with no subdivision of $K_{4,4}$ as a subgraph is contained in the class of graphs with no subdivision of $K_8$ as a subgraph.

 Note that here for $d>1$ the codimension is at least three and a continuous embedding can always be approximated by a PL one \cite{Bry72}.

 \begin{Theorem} Let $g_d(n)$ be the maximum number of $d$-simplices of an $n$-vertex $d$-complex linklessly embeddable in $\Rspace^{2d+1}$, $d>0$.
 Then